 The opinions expressed in this article are my own.
 I am not a licensed health care provider so please check with your doctor or dermatologist before following any suggestions posted on this site.

 After discovering my son was suffering from some pretty bad eczema I did a lot of research as to not only how to care for eczema but also why he was experiencing such skin issues at such a young age.
 You see my son was only 3 when we got diagnosed with severe eczema.
-But he began suffering from eczema, and the painful itchy rashes, when he was just 6 months old (you can read more about our story here).
+But he began suffering from eczema, and painful itchy rashes, when he was just 6 months old.

 Taking control of my son's eczema